-The Michigan Scientific High Resolution Wheel Pulse Transducer (WPT) uses an integrated encoder, which is attached to a wheel plate and mounted on a customer wheel using collet lug adapters.
+The Michigan Scientific (MSC) High Resolution Wheel Pulse Transducer (WPT) uses an integrated encoder, which is attached to a customer’s wheel using MSC wheel mounting components.
 It is commonly used for automotive testing and gathering data on wheel speed, vehicle speed, and distance traveled.

 - Easy Installation